anon-blue/anon.blue/README.txt

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;SSSSSSSSSSSSSSSSSSSSSSUUUUUUUUUUUUUUUUUUUUU
 UUUUUUUUUUUUUUUUHHHHHHHHHHHHHHHHHHHHHHHHHHHHH
-           fuck foot ronaldy name is ronald    there is no god
+        rooty k foot ronaldy name is ronald    there is no god
 tfuckintrusdtrust no oneiiiiiiiiiiiquestion everything
  eve you,andevegrubbing youand you and erything aromdnfodnfWAIT so is it just me or otther people ,  tttttt